shark1Martin/Web-Scraper/README.md

 Planning to visualize this data and make some detailed ai-analysis going forward.

 Also planning to add a front-end dashboard and an application type installation if possible..

+5/1/2025

+Added some HTML for the front-end which includes a password page and a basic homepage with all the current entries.

+Now I have to work on actually getting it to work online, not just on my local machine.